bsepiolo/sportive/README.md

    * recommended events wich are filtered by your geolocation,
  * Every user can create event by picking location, date, time etc,
  * User can join events,
- * User can check the route to the event from their location
+ * User can check the route to the event from his location

 **Worth mentioning:**
  * Form component which generates fields based on the given configuration,